-Fixtures are available in finishes such as chrome, gold, silver (amongst others).
-These should match the existing fixtures within the room.
+Fixtures are available in finishes such as chrome, gold, and silver (amongst others).
+These should match the existing installations within the room.
 Once again, this can help to "punctuate" the overall appearance and provide your space with a sense of personality.

 What are the main colours of the room?
-Does it exhibit a modern appeal or are you searching for a style, which reflects a classical flavour?
-Some enclosures will offer rounded edges and a smooth facade while others boast angular features.
+Does it exhibit a modern appeal, or are you searching for a style which reflects a classical flavour?
+Some enclosures offer rounded edges and a smooth façade, while others boast angular features.
 We provide a large selection of pivot shower doors, shower cubicles, bifold shower doors and bathroom accessories to achieve a seamless integration of elements in a space.

 Finally, price is also a critical factor.
-Knowing any up-front costs is a good way to avoid a potential headache further down the line.
+Knowing any up-front costs is an excellent way to avoid a potential headache further down the line.

-You wanted to have a seat while you are in your shower; especially when it is about the elderly.
+You want to have a seat while you are in your shower, especially when it is about the elderly.
 The most obvious solution is to have a bench integrated within this area, which would be of use for seating and storage purposes.

 The only drawback could be the chill of winter wafting through the open entrance.
 That would be the case only if there were no central heating installed in your bathroom.
-If perchance you do not have a heater or radiator, then you may consider picking from a myriad of boiler-radiator combinations or have a hot towel rail installed in your bathroom to neutralize the chill.
+If, perchance, you do not have a heater or radiator, then you may consider picking from a myriad of boiler-radiator combinations or have a hot towel rail installed in your bathroom to neutralise the chill.